 In no so distant past, each other used to refer to two people and one another to more than two people.
-However, since this distinction is disappearing in modern English and the two phrases are becoming interchangeable, we may feel a bit insecure when deciding which one to use.
+However, since this distinction is disappearing in modern English and the two phrases are becoming interchangeable, you may feel a bit insecure when deciding which one to use.
 Well, you don’t have to think about it anymore.
 Just give it a go!

 We can also use the possessive form of each other and one another: